 On the other hand, the women with disturbance in labor process and symptoms regarding fetal distress and those who used pain relief medication during labor, and were unwilling to continue the cooperation were excluded from the study.
 The sampling was performed using the comparison of the dependent variables in the groups in terms of mean±SD.
 To determine the optimal sample size, the calculations were performed twice based on the findings of studies conducted by Hosseini et al. (22) and Abbasi et al. (23).

-Content validity method was utilized to determine the validity of the written consent forms, and the questionnaires which included personal information and midwifery records.
-Data collection tools were developed based on the information obtained from the latest books and articles on the research topic under the guidance of supervisors and counselors.
+Content validity was used to determine the validity of the questionnaires.
+Data collection tools were developed based on the information obtained from the latest books and articles on the research topic under the guidance of supervisors and other experts in the field.

 Subsequently, 10 faculty members of Mashhad University of Medical Sciences, Mashhad, Iran, were asked to evaluate the forms followed by considering the suggestions and making necessary revisions in the final version of the tool.
 The inter-rater reliability was employed to determine the reliability of the VAS.
 In this method, the pain intensity of 10 mothers in the active phase of labor was measured by a researcher and a fellow gynecologist.
 The kappa coefficient for quantifying the agreement between two sets of scores was obtained at 93%.